Boarding Schools for Girls in Aurora, Illinois

 If your daughter is exhibiting depression, anxiety, low self-esteem, trauma, or PTSD, our professional staff is qualified to deal with these struggles.

-This residential treatment center is not like other boarding schools in Illinois, in that it provides therapy in a compassionate, homelike atmosphere.
+This special Christian boarding school is not like other boarding schools in Illinois, in that it provides therapy in a compassionate, homelike atmosphere.
 Girls here feel safe and relaxed, while being tightly supervised.
 This has been demonstrated to be the setting in which troubled teenagers find the largest measure of success.

 Creating a program that does not feel like an institution is necessary for helpful therapy.
 If girls do not feel comfortable and safe, they will not be able to be as forthcoming as they will have to be to enable our counselors and therapists to successfully address core issues that cause worrisome and problematic behaviors.